 While studying the book of Ruth, I came across the term alacrity in an unexpected place.
 Easton’s Bible Dictionary gives the name Boaz the meaning “alacrity.”

-In other references, the name Boaz is defined with the words swift, strong, powerful, mighty, fierce, safety, protection and quick.
-All of these sort of skim the edges of the meaning of alacrity, but they don’t explain how the word fits with the man Boaz in the story of Ruth.
+In other references, the name Boaz is defined with the words swift, strong, powerful, mighty, fierce, safety, protection, and quick.
+These terms seem to skim the edges of the meaning of alacrity, but they don’t explain how the word fits with the man Boaz in the story of Ruth.

 So I reread the book of Ruth with the idea of alacrity in mind, and the term came alive in a way that stuck… a way that is helping me infuse my enthusiasm with alacrity.